Diploma of Language Studies

 Please note: The units of study listed below are subject to change and are to be used as a guide only.

-Candidates of the Diploma of Language Studies undertake units of study to a value of 48 Credit points in total from one subject area including: Arabic, Chinese, French, German, Greek (Classical), Greek (Modern), Hebrew (Classical), Hebrew (Modern), Indonesian, Italian, Japanese, Korean, Latin, Sanskrit, Spanish.
+Candidates of the Diploma of Language Studies undertake units of study to a value of 12 Junior Credit Points and 36 Senior Credit Points to a value of 48 Credit Points in total from one subject area including: Arabic, Chinese, French, German, Greek (Classical), Greek (Modern), Hebrew (Classical), Hebrew (Modern), Indonesian, Italian, Japanese, Korean, Latin, Sanskrit, Spanish.

 What is a major?